Ninetalesgh/dndcampaign/vault/dm/session_notes/session_03.md

 Evil priest begins to cast spell on child, Alenna steps in, alenna gets hit.

 Council with Dain, Merchants, and Academy members want a report from players. (topic of putting evil priest in position of waukeen's chapel comes up as tangent?)

-Nettle Blights attack Delia on the high road.

 Trepidation (feeling of fear or anxiety about something that may happen.)